scuzzydude/asimov/asimov.md

 A Crusade could be as simple as a university art student overhearing one of her faculty members talking about seeing a minor masterpiece at the home of a local big-donor alumni businessman.
 The student starts a crusade of fellow students wishing to implore the businessman to scoot his painting.
 The crusade negotiates an agreement between the businessman, acting as the scoot trustee, and the University, acting as the curator.
 The painting is displayed in a special hallway in at the University named after the alumnus, and everybody is happy.
 The scoot charter allows for the trustee to recall possession temporarily with short notice.
 Once every few months, when the businessman needs to entertain fancy people from overseas, the painting is swapped back to the businessman's home.
 Everybody is happy, especially the businessman, because now that the painting is a liquid commitment, he feels he can take higher leveraged positions in his business dealings.
 Rainbows and unicorns for everybody.

 Or it could get ugly.
 Maybe some royal prince of an oil rich nation is holding a major masterpiece nobody has seen in years.
 The only photographs available are from 1943 in black and white.
 Art historians have been rebuked by the prince when they asked to study the masterpiece.
-News gets out of about this crime against humanity -- Royalty preventing us from appreciation of our birthright.
+News gets out about this crime against humanity -- Royalty preventing us from appreciation of our birthright.
 First it starts with a social media campaign, and then peaceful harassment when the prince tries to take his harem out to lunch.
 Finally, outright cancellation, with the Crusade picketing gas stations across Europe that sell the royal petrol.

 The Foundation should not play a direct role in a crusade.
 It shouldn't get into the property arguments -- scooting should be entirely voluntarily.
 I believe over time owners of art will adjust to thinking of fine art as a responsibility and not an asset.
 Cases where access to masterpieces is denied to both public and academia are opportunities to hold the debate on the world stage.
 Otherwise, let soft pressure work its magic.
 Practical businessmen will see public relations and liquidity benefits of scoot.
 Vain rich people will see it as legacy insurance, and their trust fund babies will appreciate the appreciation of liquidity, if not the appreciation of genius.

+[]{#_Billionaires .anchor}

 ## Billionaires